neuralmagic/sparseml/research/mfac/README.md

 gradients are used. `num_grads` specifies the number of recent gradient samples to store of a model while training.

-This value can be an int where that constant value will be used throughout pruning or a dictionary of float sparsity values to the number of gradients that should be stored when that sparsity level (between 0.0 and 1.0) is reached.
-If a dictionary, then 0.0 must be included as a key for the base number of gradients to store (i.e. {0: 64, 0.5: 128, 0.75: 256}).
+This value can be an int where that constant value will be used throughout pruning.
+Alternatively the value can be a dictionary of float sparsity values to the number of gradients that should be stored when that sparsity level (between 0.0 and 1.0) is reached.
+If a dictionary is used, then 0.0 must be included as a key for the base number of gradients to store (i.e. {0: 64, 0.5: 128, 0.75: 256}).

 Storing gradients can be expensive, as for a dense model, each additional gradient